martymcguire/skeinforge_settings/README.markdown

 Installation
 ------------

-Clone this repository into your home directory:
+Clone this repository as `.skeinforge` into your home directory.
+Make sure to delete any existing `.skeinforge` directory, first.

     $ cd ~
-    $ rm -rf .skeinforge
     $ git clone git://github.com/martymcguire/skeinforge_settings.git .skeinforge

+To track all of the actual settings branches, run `track_branches.sh`

+    $ ./track_branches.sh

-Copy `start.txt` and `end.txt` to the `skeinforge_tools/` directory of your skeinforge installation.
+Finally, copy `start.txt` and `end.txt` to the `skeinforge_tools/` directory
+of your skeinforge installation.

 Usage
 -----